A Silicon Valley trade association’s 100-year-long use of a modified cash basis of accounting had run its course.

 Working closely with the accounting and IT departments, our aces mined through four years’ worth of contracts, purchase orders and other documentation to develop a true track record of the nonprofit’s past expenditures and put them through the GAAP machine.

-Our gurus needed to track and analyze the many costs involved, from software development to implementation costs, to determine what should be capitalized and what should be expensed.
+Our pros needed to track and analyze the many costs involved, from software development to implementation costs, to determine what should be capitalized and what should be expensed.

 We supported the accounting to ensure they could smoothly shift to GAAP and keep producing GAAP financials moving forward.